 We have observed difficulties in providing support for the most basic communications, such as the availability of up-to-date contact information for BIE and its schools.
-For example, BIE schools and BIA regions use an outdated national directory with contact information for BIE and school officials, which was last updated in 2011.21 This may impair communications, especially given significant turnover of BIE and school staff.
+For example, BIE schools and BIA regions use an outdated national directory with contact information for BIE and school officials, which was last published in 2011.25 This may impair communications, especially given significant turnover of BIE and school staff.
 It may also hamper the ability of schools and BIA officials to share timely information with one another about funding and repair priorities.
 In one BIA region we visited, officials have experienced difficulty reaching certain schools by email and sometimes rely on sending messages by fax to obtain schools' priorities for repairs.
-This situation is inconsistent with federal internal control standards that call for effective internal communication throughout an agency.22 In 2013, we recommended that Interior develop a communication strategy for BIE to update its schools and key stakeholders of critical developments.
+This situation is inconsistent with federal internal control standards that call for effective internal communication throughout an agency.
+26 In 2013, we recommended that Interior develop a communication strategy for BIE to update its schools and key stakeholders of critical developments.
 We also recommended that Interior include a communication strategy-as part of an overall strategic plan for BIE-to improve communication within Indian Affairs and between Indian Affairs and BIE staff.
 Indian Affairs agreed to these two recommendations and recently reported taking some steps to address them.
 However, it did not provide us with documentation that shows it has fully implemented the recommendations.
+Staff Capacity to Support Schools Is Limited Limited staff capacity poses another challenge to addressing BIE school needs.
+According to key principles of strategic workforce planning, the appropriate geographic and organizational deployment of employees can further support organizational goals and strategies and enable an organization to have the right people with the right skills in the right place.
+27 In 2013 we reported that staffing levels at BIA regional offices were not adjusted to meet the needs of BIE schools in regions with varying numbers of schools, ranging from 2 to 65.
+Therefore, we noted that it is important to ensure that each BIA regional office has an appropriate number of staff who are familiar with education laws and regulations and school-related needs to support the BIE schools in its region.
+28 Consequently, in 2013 we recommended that Indian Affairs 26 GAO, Standards for Internal Control in the Federal Government, GAO/AIMD-00-21.3.1 (Washington, D.C.: November 1999).
+27 GAO, A Model of Strategic Human Capital Management, GAO-02-373SP (Washington, D.C.: Mar.
+15, 2002).
+This report describes a human capital model we developed that identifies eight critical success factors for managing human capital strategically.
+In developing this model, we built upon GAO's Human Capital: A Self-Assessment Checklist for Agency Leaders , GAO/OCG-00-14G (Washington, D.C.: September 2000).
+Among other steps, we also considered lessons learned from GAO reports on public and private organizations that are viewed as leaders in strategic human capital management and managing for results.
+28 GAO-13-774.

-20GAO-15-389T.
+24GAO-15-389T.

-21Indian Affairs recently reported that it drafted an updated BIE national directory.
-However, the directory available on BIE's website as of April 19, 2015 was dated 2011, and Indian Affairs officials did not provide us with a timeframe for publishing BIE's updated directory.
+25Indian Affairs recently reported that it drafted an updated BIE national directory.
+However, as of May 8, 2015, two hyperlinks to the directory on BIE's website either did not work or pointed to a version of the directory updated in 2011.